 - Mow your lawn regularly and make sure shrubs and trees are trimmed away from the side of your house.

 - Store firewood at least 20 feet away from your home.

 - If you recycle beverage cans or bottles, make sure they are thoroughly rinsed out before placing them outside in the recycle bin.

 How to Kill Ants Outdoors

 Ant bait, bait stations, ant sprays, or a good plant-based insecticide dust are all viable options for killing ants outdoors.
-Look for ant colonies around the foundation of your home, as well as around logs or large rocks.
-Indoors, check around baseboards, carpet edges, and under sinks.
-Treat wherever you observe their activity.
+Take the time to look for ant colonies in your yard.
+If ants have made their way inside, check around baseboards, carpet edges, and under sinks.
+You’ll want to treat wherever you observe their activity.
 We’ve gathered information about baits, sprays, and dusts to help you choose the treatment that works best for you.